pagopa/io-services-cms/.changeset/hip-cups-cry.md

 "io-services-cms-backoffice": patch
 ---

-Added group name interpolation in tooltips for ServiceGroupTag and ApiKeysGroupTag.
+Added suspended group name interpolation in tooltips for ServiceGroupTag and ApiKeysGroupTag.